 As director for The Asia Foundation’s Environment Programs, Kim DeRidder oversees program development and implementation in all Foundation programming related to the environment, including programs addressing climate change, natural resources management, green growth development, and disaster risk management.
-One of the Foundation’s major program area directors, Kim is responsible for the Foundation’s vision and strategic direction on environmental programming, and ensuring best practice and quality assurance in program design and implementation throughout the region.
-He brings diverse experience to the Foundation’s environment program, which is characterized by advancing stakeholder engagement and responsive and transparent governance and on all manner of environment-related issues, together with related institutional development, capacity building, outreach, and regional cooperation.
+One of the Foundation’s major program area directors, Kim is responsible for the Foundation’s vision and strategic direction on environmental programming and ensuring best practices and quality assurance in program design and implementation throughout the region.
+He brings diverse experience to the Foundation’s environment program, which is characterized by advancing stakeholder engagement and responsive and transparent governance on all manner of environment-related issues, together with related institutional development, capacity building, outreach, and regional cooperation.

-Prior to rejoining the Foundation Kim served as Managing Director for World Wildlife Fund (Indonesia), Country Director for the Nature Conservancy (Indonesia), Chief of Party and Team Leader/Facility Manager for forest and climate change projects in Indonesia for USAID and AusAID, respectively, and Chief of Party for two separate peacebuilding and conflict mitigation projects for USAID (Indonesia, Sri Lanka).
-He began his career as Associate Regional Director for Planned Parenthood, based in Bangkok and covering 15 countries of Asia and the Pacific.
+Prior to rejoining the Foundation Kim served as managing director for the World Wildlife Fund (Indonesia), country director for the Nature Conservancy (Indonesia), chief of party and team leader/facility manager for forest and climate change projects in Indonesia for USAID and AusAID, respectively, and chief of party for two separate peacebuilding and conflict mitigation projects for USAID (Indonesia, Sri Lanka).
+He began his career as associate regional director for Planned Parenthood, based in Bangkok and covering 15 countries of Asia and the Pacific.

 Education: Bachelor’s degree from the University of Tennessee in Interdisciplinary Research, a master’s degree in Public Affairs from the University of Texas, and additional graduate studies in environmental policy from the University of California.